Overall Score 7.0 Represents average audio ecosystem compatibility score.

 JBL Wave Buds's battery power is 47mAh, battery power, represents the amount of electrical energy that a battery can keep.

-JBL Wave Buds have a battery level indicator, an indicator alerts you when the earbuds has a low battery.
-The battery indicator lights display the charging status of your device and charging case.
+JBL Wave Buds have a battery level indicator, an indicator alerts you when the device has a low battery.
+The battery indicator lights display the charging status of your earbuds and case.

-Sony WF C500 too have a battery level indicator, these allow you determine the charging state of your earbuds, whether fully charged, or having a low battery.
+Sony WF C500 too have a battery level indicator, charging indicators enable you determine the charging state of your device, whether fully charged, or having a low battery.

-JBL Wave Buds support USB TYPE-C, an industry-standard connector for transmitting both data and power in a single cable.
+The JBL Wave Buds use USB TYPE-C, an industry-standard connector for transmitting both data and power in a single cable.

-Sony WF C500 too use USB TYPE-C. This USB-C plug is part and parcel of most current electronics.
+Sony WF C500 too support USB TYPE-C. This USB-C plug is part and parcel of most current electronics.

-The JBL Wave Buds have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that allows data movement between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
+JBL Wave Buds have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that enables data transfers between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.

 Sony WF C500 has a Bluetooth version of 5,